-Building works that do not comply with the building regulations are in breach and must be rectified to avoid prosecution or fines.
+Building works that do not comply with the building regulations are deemed unauthorised and you could be prosecuted.
 Furthermore, if the work is found to be faulty or dangerous, or if it doesn't meet energy efficiency standards, your local authority could insist you put it right at your own expense.